Ah, France. I’m a pretty famous marsupial over there if I don’t say so myself. Although they don’t call me ‘the Wombat’. They call me ‘le Wombat’.

 Also, the betting layout on Evolution’s French Roulette is slightly different which makes a nice change.
 All the same bets are there, they are just laid out slightly differently (and we mean slightly- we are talking more of a cosmetic change).

 The major difference is in the Dozens bet which is off to the side of the numbers rather than directly underneath them.
 So the first dozen is called P12 (Premier 12), the middle is M12 (Midi 12) and the last is D12 (Dernier 12).

 See!
 You’re learning some French already- a handy by product of playing French Roulette!

 And then, many of the bets are in French, but it’s very obvious which is which.
 They even give you an English translation underneath on this particular game, so you have Pair/Impair for Even/Odd and Manque/Passe for Hi/Lo numbers.
 The Red and Black bets are obvious too.

 Fancy Call Bets

-One of the main reasons for playing French Roulette (not the best reason, we cover that below), is for the call bets.
+One of the main reasons for playing French Roulette Gold from Evolution (not the best reason, we cover that below), is for the call bets.
 If you hit the “Expert” button at the bottom right of the game, you’ll see an option for call bets which will bring up beaucoup de options for bets like Les Voisins du Zero (Neighbours), Orphelins (Orphans) and the Finales bets- both “en plein” (single number variation) and “a cheval” (split bets).

 The Expert mode on our Premier Roulette Diamond game is also excellent for call bets by the way.